-Transport corridors usually offers a variety of modal options with a linear accumulation of infrastructure.
+Transport corridors usually offer a variety of modal options with a linear accumulation of infrastructure.
 The interactions between these modes usually take three forms:

 - Modal competition.
-When one mode is directly competing with another other or with different firms on the same mode, which is often a zero sum game.
-Competition can take place over cost, time, reliability and niche markets.
-Each corridor has a passengers and freight balance reflecting their respective competitiveness levels, such as the role of road, rail, and air.
+When one mode is directly competing with another other or with different firms on the same mode, which is often a zero-sum game.
+Competition can take place over cost, time, reliability, and niche markets.
+Each corridor has a passenger and freight balance reflecting their respective competitiveness levels, such as the role of road, rail, and air.

 - Modal complementarity.
 When two or more modes are exploiting their respective advantages.
 Corridors represent a setting where integrated transport systems through intermodality are particularly suitable to improve freight mobility.

 - Modal shift.
 When one mode develops better advantages over existing modes and captures a share (or the totality) of the transport demand.
-Although modal shift usually involved a move towards the atomization of passenger and freight flows (diffusion of automobiles and trucks), the current trend in urban corridors involve their massification, particularly through rail transportation.
+Although modal shift usually involved a move toward the atomization of passenger and freight flows (diffusion of automobiles and trucks), the current trend in urban corridors involves their massification, particularly through high speed rail transportation.